coredns/coredns/plugin/atlas/README.md

 ## Database Configuration

-The database credentials can be read from a file or can be set directly into the Corefile.
+The credentials for the database can be read from a file or set directly in the `Corefile`.

 ### Example configurations